matt9527-marist/MyObsidianNotes/Parallel Processing/208 CPU Parallelization - Vectorization.md

 	• Use AVX-512 -> 512-bit (modern Intel chips)
 	• Ask the compiler to emit multiple versions and pick at runtime
 • Takeaway
 	• Explicitly set compiler flags to target the most advanced instruction set your hardware
 	supports

+## Hardware Trends for Vectorization